Ape

+All extant non-human hominoids are rare and threatened with extinction.
+The main threat is habitat loss, though some populations are further imperiled by hunting.
+The great apes of Africa are also facing threat from the Ebola virus.

 Name and terminology

 "Ape", from Old English apa, is a word of uncertain origin.
 The term has a history of rather imprecise usage—and of comedic or punning usage in the vernacular.
 Its earliest meaning was generally of any non-human anthropoid primate, as is still the case for its cognates in other Germanic languages.

 Later, after the term "monkey" had been introduced into English, "ape" was specialized to refer to a tailless (therefore exceptionally human-like) primate.
 Thus, the term "ape" obtained two different meanings, as shown in the 1911 Encyclopædia Britannica entry: it could be used as a synonym for "monkey" and it could denote the tailless human-like primate in particular.

 Some, or recently all, hominoids are also called "apes", but the term is used broadly and has several different senses within both popular and scientific settings.
 "Ape" has been used as a synonym for "monkey" or for naming any primate with a human-like appearance, particularly those without a tail.
 Biologists have traditionally used the term "ape" to mean a member of the superfamily Hominoidea other than humans, but more recently to mean all members of Hominoidea.
 So "ape"—not to be confused with "great ape"—now becomes another word for hominoid including humans.

 The taxonomic term hominoid is derived from, and intended as encompassing, the hominids, the family of great apes.
 Both terms were introduced by Gray (1825).
 The term hominins is also due to Gray (1824), intended as including the human lineage (see also Hominidae#Terminology, Human taxonomy).

 The distinction between apes and monkeys is complicated by the traditional paraphyly of monkeys: Apes emerged as a sister group of Old World Monkeys in the catarrhines, which are a sister group of New World Monkeys.
-Therefore, cladistically, apes, catarrhines and related contemporary extinct groups such as Parapithecidaea are monkeys as well, for any consistent definition of "monkey".
-"Old World Monkey" may also legitimately be taken to be meant to include all the catarrhines, including apes and extinct species such as Aegyptopithecus, in which case the apes, Cercopithecoidea and Aegyptopithecus emerged within the Old World Monkeys.
+Therefore, cladistically, apes, catarrhines and related contemporary extinct groups such as Parapithecidae are monkeys as well, for any consistent definition of "monkey".
+"Old World monkey" may also legitimately be taken to be meant to include all the catarrhines, including apes and extinct species such as Aegyptopithecus, in which case the apes, Cercopithecoidea and Aegyptopithecus emerged within the Old World monkeys.